 Regina Crowley: artistic direction (GAITKRASH/CIT)

-Mick O’Shea: sound consultancy (GAITKRASH/Domestic Godless/The Quiet Club)
+Mick O’Shea: design consultancy (GAITKRASH/Domestic Godless/The Quiet Club)

 Patricia Klich: videography (freelance artist)